 The Global Startup Heat Map below highlights the global distribution of the 741 exemplary startups & scaleups that we analyzed for this research.
 Created through the StartUs Insights Discovery Platform that covers 2 500 000+ startups & scaleups globally, the Heat Map reveals that Western Europe has a high concentration of digital twin startups, followed by the US.

-Below, you get to meet 10 out of these 741 promising startups & scaleups as well as the solutions they develop.
+Below, you get to meet 10 out of these 741 promising startups & scaleups as well as the digital twins applications they develop.
 These 10 startups are hand-picked based on criteria such as founding year, location, funding raised, & more.
 Depending on your specific needs, your top picks might look entirely different.

 Sensat simplifies Built Environment Analysis